Post Brexit intellectual property rights

 New SPCs based on UK marketing authorisations

 The UK legislation which will take effect after the end of the transition period essentially mirrors the existing EU SPC Regulations.
 However, after the transition period a UK national marketing authorisation (MA) will be required for both medicinal products and plant protection products in order for the product to be entitled to a UK national SPC.
-The deadline for applying for an SPC will be unchanged, at six months from the grant of the UK MA, and the same documentation and evidence will be required.
+The deadline for applying for an SPC will be unchanged (at six months from the grant of the UK MA or six months from the grant of the patent, whichever expires later) and the same documentation and evidence will be required.

 Existing SPCs based on EU marketing authorisations

 The EU-wide MAs granted for medicines by the European Medicines Agency (EMA) after the transition period will no longer apply to the UK and will not be available to support UK SPCs filed after the transition period.